Harsh-ECX/MySQL/MySQL for Windows.md

         - From services.msc start the MySQL Service.
         - From services.msc stop the MySQL Service.

+6. Change the startup type of MySQL Service (Node1 & Node2)

+    - Open the Windows Service Manager

+      On Command Prompt
+      ```
+      > services.msc
+      ```

+    - Change the startup type of MySQL Service to Manual.

-6. Configure the MySQL Service in Cluster
+7. Configure the MySQL Service in Cluster

       - Add the service resource and configure.